 The SR/SR5 trims can be ordered with the Access Cab, which has rear-hinged half doors to enter the cramped rear seats, or the 4-door Double Cab, which improves the rear space a little and adds a 60/40 split-folding seat.

-The SR/SR5 and higher trim model trims with Access Cabs ride on a 127-in wheelbase and come with a long 73-in bed.
+The SR/SR5 and higher trim models with the Access Cab ride on a 127-in wheelbase and come with a long 73-in bed.
 However, the Double Cab versions come in two flavors: one based on the 127-in wheelbase with a shorter 60-in bed, and the other offering a 140-in wheelbase and the 73-in bed.

 Standard equipment on the Tacoma SR includes 16-in steel wheels, power-adjustable and heated door mirrors, 6-speaker audio system, 7.0-in touchscreen, and Apple CarPlay and Android Auto capability.